AyahZaareer/Reading-notes/class11.md

 ## What Is Authorization?
 ### Authorization in a system security is the process of giving the user permission to access a specific resource or function.
 This term is often used interchangeably with access control or client privilege.
 In secure environments, authorization must always follow authentication.
 Users should first prove that their identities are genuine before an organization’s administrators grant them access to the requested resources.

+## What is Authorization Code Flow?
+### Because regular web apps are server-side apps where the source code is not publicly exposed, they can use the Authorization Code Flow (defined in OAuth 2.0 RFC 6749, section 4.1), which exchanges an Authorization Code for a token.
+Your app must be server-side because during this exchange, you must also pass along your application's Client Secret, which must always be kept secure, and you will have to store it in your client.

+## What is Authorization Code Flow with Proof Key for Code Exchange (PKCE)?
+### During authentication, mobile and native applications can use the Authorization Code Flow, but they require additional security.
+Additionally, single-page apps have special challenges.
+To mitigate these, OAuth 2.0 provides a version of the Authorization Code Flow which makes use of a Proof Key for Code Exchange (PKCE).